Table of Contents

 How do you check if your breath stinks?

-Cupping your hands over your mouth and nose or licking the inside of your wrist and smelling it can help you determine if you have bad breath.
+Cupping your hands over your mouth and nose or licking the inside of your wrist and smelling it can help determine if you have bad breath.
 Bad breathing is often caused by poor oral hygiene.

 References: